Jc123uk21/Mean-Stack-Example/README.md

-Here we have choosen express for the server side, consola to give the console a better feel, body-parser to parse JSON data, jsonwebtoken for securing our application, passport and passport-jwt to aid securing rest endpoints, cors to protect against cross-sight-forgery, dotenv to help load our configuration file and finally nodemon to ensure the server compiles and restarts when we have made any changes to the system, mongodb for our data storage and mongoose to interact with the database
+Here we have choosen express for the server side, consola to give the console a better feel, body-parser to parse JSON data, jsonwebtoken for securing our application, passport and passport-jwt to aid securing rest endpoints, cors to protect against cross-site-forgery, dotenv to help load our configuration file and finally nodemon to ensure the server compiles and restarts when we have made any changes to the system, mongodb for our data storage and mongoose to interact with the database